Leica Digilux 3 versus Leica M10

 - More modern: Reflects 10 years and 4 months of technical progress since the Digilux 3 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the M10 Typ 3656 emerges as the winner of the match-up (8 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M10 emerges as the winner of the match-up (8 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the Digilux 3 and the M10 Typ 3656 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the Digilux 3 or the M10.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
+This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Leica Digilux 3 (⇒ rgt)||-||-||-||-||-||2006||1,499||discont.||check|